lasigeBioTM/LASIGE-participation-in-ProfNER/README.md

 Output in "resources/taggers/<model>"

 ### 3.3.
-Named Entity Recognition
+Prediction
-To recognize entities in test set:
+To recognize entities in test set and generate the output file:

 ```